 What is Sleep Apnea?
 What are the Symptoms?

 Sleep apnea is a sleep disorder that occurs when your breathing pauses during sleep.
-This breathing interruption can cause you to snore, gasp for air, or experience prolonged pauses in your breathing.
+This breathing interruption can cause you to snore, gasp for air, experience loud snoring, or have prolonged pauses in your breathing.
 Sleep apnea can also cause chronic fatigue, insomnia, and daytime drowsiness.
+Excessive daytime sleepiness is another common symptom, particularly in adults with sleep apnea.

 There are two types of sleep apnea: obstructive sleep apnea (OSA) and central sleep apnea (CSA):